 The FIRE Movement

-One is considered to be FIRE, or FIRE’d, when their living expenses can be covered by their investment returns.
+Within the FIRE Movement, one is considered to be FIRE, or FIRE’d, when their living expenses can be covered by their investment returns.
 At that point, you are financially independent (FI) and can retire early if you so choose (RE) because work is optional for you.

 But FIRE is so much more than budgeting, investments, or a math equation.
 FIRE is a way of life and a growing movement that is spreading across the globe and being embraced; not because people suddenly love budgeting and personal finance but because FIRE provides hope.